Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 Small Talk Isn’t Really a Thing

 The Swiss are polite but reserved.
-Don’t expect strangers to strike up conversation.
+Don’t expect strangers to strike up a conversation.

 It’s not unfriendly — it’s just culturally different.
 Respect the personal space.